Learn About Mental Health

 Help for Mental Illnesses

 NOW IMAGINE THIS: One day, you wake up and realize that emotionally, you’ve been feeling different lately.
 You’re not sure what it is, but you (or others) notice that you’re acting differently, feeling unlike yourself and having thoughts that bother you.
 Two months later, you’re feeling even getting worse, but you still haven’t asked for help.
 You think it will go away on its own, that it’s not serious, that it’s all in your head.
-You reason that maybe it’s just your personality or your age or stress.
+You reason that maybe it’s your personality, age, or stress.
 Things you might try on your own don’t seem to help.
-Or maybe you suspect what it could be and you’re scared of what family, friends and coworkers would say.
-So you keep it to yourself and just try to get by day-to-day, hoping it will change.
+Or perhaps you suspect what it could be and you’re scared of what family, friends and coworkers would say.
+So, you keep it to yourself and just try to get by day-to-day, hoping it will change.

 Why do we treat our mental health so differently from our physical health?